 2. The Larger your 3D Modeling Company, the Longer It May Take

 Most large companies have a predefined mode of operation.
 There’s usually a series of stops your project would have to make on its road to completion.
 Depending on your perspective on time, this can positively or negatively affect the speed of your project.
 On the one hand, this structured approach can result in a completely flawless result.
 In this case, you can eliminate the time spent pointing out corrections.
 While, on the other hand, your project can seem to move really slow, especially when compared to independent freelancers or smaller, more agile companies.
 When speed is the main factor, freelancers and small companies have an edge.
 This is because of an easy and shorter flow of information.

 3. Field of Specialization

 Before outsourcing your project to a company, agency, or freelancer, you must ensure it specializes in your field.
 The CAD industry is quite broad, with many areas of specialization.
 For example, a company/freelancer may have more experience modeling engineering parts than items in other industries.
 CAD designers tend to complete projects they’re more familiar with faster.
-A 3D modeler with fashion industry experience, for example, is already familiar with how the 3D model of a glass frame looks and shortcuts to get there faster.
-Even if they’re “never seen before” frames, the general principle remains the same.
-But, if you task the same modeler with creating a 3D model for an engineering part, it might take him/her longer.
-That said, choosing a company that’s the right fit for your project will not only give you faster results but also better quality.
+For example, a 3D modeler with fashion industry experience is already familiar with how the 3D model of a glass frame looks and shortcuts to get there faster.
+The general principle remains the same even if they’re “never seen before” frames.
+But, if you ask the same modeler to create a 3D model for an engineering part, it might take him/her longer.
+That said, choosing a company that’s the right fit for your project will give you faster results and better quality.

 4. How Busy is the Freelancer/Company